coda/packs-sdk/docs/guides/basics/parameters.md

 - You can't provide a default value, since the user must always enter an explicit value.
 - You can have more than one, but if so the user is required to enter complete sets of values.
 For example, if you have two vararg parameters `a` and `b`, the user can't provide a value for `a` without also providing a value for `b`.
 These pairs of parameters can then be repeated multiple times: `Foo("a1", "b1", "a2", "b2")`.

+??? bug "Not available in actions builder or sync table settings"
+    At the moment, vararg parameters can only be set in the formula editor.
+In the action dialog users can switch from the default structured editor to the formula editor, but there is no way to set them for sync tables. <!-- go/bug/20828 -->

 ```ts
 --8<-- "examples/parameter/steps.ts"
 ```